 The Einstein MSTP seeks to recruit a diverse group of outstanding students.
 We welcome applications from individuals from racial and ethnic groups underrepresented in medicine and biomedical research.

-Individuals with disabilities are encouraged to apply but must be able to meet the technical standards established by the Licensing Committee on Medical Education.
-Information is available regarding resources and accommodations on their website.
+Individuals with disabilities are encouraged to apply.
+Reasonable accommodations will be made, but individuals must be able to meet the technical standards established by the Licensing Committee on Medical Education.
+Information is available regarding resources and accommodations on the medical school website.